cyberrangecz/frontend-user-and-group-agenda/README.md

 # User and Group Agenda

-User and Group Agenda is a library containing components and services to manage users, groups, microservices and roles in KYPO microservices.
+User and Group Agenda is a library containing components and services to manage users, groups, microservices and roles in CyberRangeᶜᶻ Platform microservices.
-It is developed as a frontend of [KYPO User and Group Service](https://gitlab.ics.muni.cz/kypo-crp/backend-java/kypo-user-and-group)
+It is developed as a frontend of [User and Group Service](https://github.com/cyberrangecz/backend-user-and-group)

 The library follows smart-dumb architecture.
 Smart components are exported from the library, and you can use them at your will.
 The project contains example implementation with lazy loading modules which you can use as an inspiration.
 You can modify the behaviour of components by implementing abstract service class and injecting it through Angular dependency injection.

-## Prerequisites

-To use the library you need to have installed:

-* NPM with access to [KYPO registry](https://projects.ics.muni.cz/projects/kbase/knowledgebase/articles/153)

 ## Features